rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

 #### `transfer`

-The `transfer` function is used to transfet one token from one accout to another and accepts two arguments:
+The `transfer` function is used to transfer one token from one account to another and accepts two arguments:

 - `to`: `address` type of argument specifying the address of the account to which the token should be transferred to
 - `tokenId`: `uint256` type of argument specifying the token ID of the token to be transferred